Finding a Service Program as a First-Time Traveler

-Call 800.321.4353 for more information about Rustic Pathways service trips for first-time travelers or to talk through your options to one of our Global Program Advisors or request a free catalog.
+Call 800.321.4353 for more information about Rustic Pathways service trips for first-time travelers or to talk through your options to one of our Global Program Advisors or click below to request a free catalog.

 Jack has spent his professional career as a writer and editor.
 Before joining Rustic, he worked as a journalist in Kansas and Colorado, taught English in Swaziland, and transitioned to marketing roles in the Boston and New York startup worlds.
 Jack is excited to channel his love of storytelling and his appreciation for education as Rustic’s Content Production Manager.
 When not working, Jack is either watching baseball or planning his next adventure.
 Jack and his wife, Blythe, live in Brooklyn.